 FAQ – OBOC MONTRÉAL 2020

-As we are operating on a very small team, we will be unable to answer all of your questions individually.
+Due to limited organisational resources, we will be unable to answer all of your questions individually.
 For that reason, we’ve compiled an extensive FAQ page, with literally all the questions we thought you might have.
 Please make sure to carefully read the information on this page, to find an answer to any question you might have.
 It’s your responsibility to be aware of all the conditions that apply.
 In the rare case where a question would go unanswered, you can email us at the email address at the bottom of this page.
 Questions sent via Facebook or Instagram will go unanswered.

 1. CONTENT OF THE PROGRAM